top of page

 A Black theater company.

-Our collective is made up of twelve active members: Tyrone Mitchell Henderson-Founder-Artistic Producer, Lizan Mitchell-Co Founder,
+Our collective is made up of eleven active members:

 Pascale Armand, Candyce Adkins, Inga Ballard,

-Sergei Burbank, Brian Frank, Rachel Leslie,
+Sergei Burbank, Rachel Leslie,

-Jody Reynard, Jasmine Rush, Keith Randolph-Smith, and Curtis Wiley.
+Jody Reynard, Jasmine Rush, Keith Randolph-Smith,

 2023 Summit News